 And from the beginning, I was leary of the thing.

 I think I somehow knew that my phone was just a huge life-disrupter waiting to happen.
 And we didn’t even have internet back then!
-I didn’t know how to text!
+Texting was not even popular yet.

 But the idea that people could reach me anywhere, anytime, was a little unnerving to me.
 Also perplexing was that I felt so obligated to answer it whether it was really convenient or not.